MSUSEL/msusel-snort-network-quality/README.md

 * Combining the rule header with the rule options produces the following Snort rule structure:
   * [Action] [Protocol] [Source IP] [Source Port] -> [Destination IP] [Destination Port] ([Options])
     * Action: This specifies what action Snort should take when the rule matches.
 Common actions include "alert," which generates an alert, and "drop," which drops the packet.
+      * Other options include "log," "pass," "reject," "sdrop," and "dynamic."
-    * Protocol: This specifies the network protocol being used, such as TCP, UDP, or ICMP.
+    * Protocol: This specifies the network protocol being used, such as TCP, UDP, ICMP, or IP.
     * Source IP: This specifies the source IP address from which the traffic originates.
     * Source Port: This specifies the source port number used by the sender.
     * Direction: Dictates which IP address and port number is the source and which is the destination.
     * Destination IP: This specifies the destination IP address to which the traffic is being sent.
     * Destination Port: This specifies the destination port number on the destination IP.
     * Options: This optional field can include additional parameters to refine the rule, such as payload content to match against, packet length, or specific flags.
+* To get started writing custom Snort rules, we used [Snorpy](http://snorpy.cyb3rs3c.net/) to initiate the process.

 ### Snort Community Rulesets and Custom Rules
 * Community rulesets are pre-defined rulesets created and maintained by the Snort community.
 These rulesets are developed by security professionals and researchers to detect various types of network threats and attacks.
 Community rulesets are often updated frequently to address emerging vulnerabilities.
+  * To download the Snort 3 community ruleset (snort3-community-rules.tar.gz), [press here](https://www.snort.org/downloads).
 * Custom rules allow users to define their detection criteria tailored to their specific network environment and security requirements.
 This process encompasses creating a ruleset file and including it in Section 5 of the Snort configuration file.

 ### Snort Configuration
+* We will be focusing on Sections 5 (Configure Detection) and Section 7 (Configure Outputs) of the configuration file.
+Section 5 is dedicated to configuring Snort's detection abilities.
+These options include enabling decoder and inspector alerts, including custom rulesets and default variables, configuring additional rule actions like react or reject, and enabling the payload injection utility.
+Section 7 is dedicated to configure various outputs from the detection engine.
+These options include event logging, packet logging, and additional log options like packet capture and file log.
+* Only Sections 5 (Configure Detection) and Section 7 (Configure Outputs) of the Snort configuration were modified to tailor the system to our project's requirements and goals.
+Below are the changes we made to the initial Snort configuration.
   * Section 5: Configure Detection
-  * Include custom ruleset file in Snort configuration.
+    * Include a custom ruleset file that Snort will utilize during the detection process.
       * ` ips = {variables = default_variables, include = 'local.rules'} `
   * Section 7: Configure Outputs
     * Uncomment the alert_fast line to enable the output log and specify file options.
       * ` alert_fast = {file = true} `

 ## Problem Statement